Skip to main content

 Data Changes

-TablePro tracks three types of data changes: cell edits (updates), row insertions, and row deletions.
-All lookups are O(1) using optimized hash-based data structures, so performance remains fast even with many pending changes.
+TablePro tracks three types of data changes: cell edits, row insertions, and row deletions.

 Editing Cells